mshate123/nbus_project/README.md

 ```bash
 docker compose --profile test run --rm frontend-test pnpm build
 ```

-Backend verification is provided by pytest collection and execution in the `api-test` image.
-The current backend manifest does not declare a separate mypy or pyright command.
-The current frontend manifest does not declare an ESLint script, and no repository-level lint script is configured.
-Therefore, there is no separate lint command to run from the current repository configuration; the README does not invent one.

-## Verification notes

-The Compose configuration, application startup, health endpoint, direct API, frontend proxy, backend tests, frontend tests, and containerized Playwright tests have been verified through the commands above.
-The specification files describe the complete ledger workflow and remain the source of task/acceptance detail; this README documents the repository's runnable entrypoints and does not restate task status.

-Kubernetes manifests under `infra/k8s/` and related scripts are retained for manual review.
-Docker Compose remains the canonical supported entrypoint for local application and test workflows.

 ## MY JOURNEY:

 I began by researching fintech project ideas with Claude and Gemini and chose to build a **Core Ledger & Interest Accrual** system.
 After the initial unit tests, integration tests, and application stack were healthy, further research led me to a public repository that demonstrated how to set up SpecShip for Kiro.
 I borrowed heavily from its templates, hooks, and MCPs for this exercise to reduce churn and unnecessary token usage.